Inverse Optimization of Convex Risk Functions: Numerical Study

-It is not surprising to see in Table \ref{tab1} that in terms of in-sample performance the best-performing portfolios are the ones that are optimized according to the measures used for performance evaluation.
-One should however notice that the portfolios optimized based on the reference risk function, i.e. $x_{Spec}$, can be deemed unsatisfactory if they are evaluated according to the true risk measure $\rho_{OCE}^{s}$.
-They underperform the optimal portfolios $x_{OCE}^{s}$ by an amount up to almost 300 basis points, i.e 3 p.p., for some $s$-values, which can be difficult to justify in terms of their alignment with the performances desired by the client.
-On the other hand, the portfolios optimized based on the imputed risk measures, i.e. $x_{IC}^{s}$, perform much closer to the optimal portfolios $x_{OCE}^{s}$ with less than 100 basis points' difference.
-Note that although by construction the imputed risk measures $\rho_{IC}^{s}$ guarantee the optimality of the portfolios $x_{OCE}^{s}$, minimizing $\rho_{IC}^{s}$ in the forward problem does not necessarily lead to the same optimal solution, i.e. $x_{IC}^{s}\neq x_{OCE}^{s}$.
-Even so, the benefit of incorporating the solution $x_{OCE}^{s}$ into the imputed risk measure is still clear when one considers the improvement of the imputed risk measure $\rho_{IC}^{s}$ over the reference risk function $\rho_{Spec}$ in terms of their respective portfolio's performance.
-It is expected also from our formulation of the inverse problem that the imputed risk measure $\rho_{IC}^{s}$ should not differ too significantly from the spectral risk measure $\rho_{Spec}$.
-We can see the results evaluated based on $\rho_{Spec}$ provide the evidence for that, i.e. the portfolio $x_{IC}^{s}$ performs also closer to the optimal portfolio in this case, i.e. $x_{Spec}$ than the portfolio $x_{OCE}^{s}$.
-This also confirms the effectiveness of the imputed risk measures $\rho_{IC}^{s}$ to take into account the information contained in the reference risk function $\rho_{Spec}$.
+It is not surprising to see in Table \ref{tab1} that, in terms of in-sample performance, the best-performing portfolios are those optimized according to the measures used for performance evaluation.
+Note that the portfolios optimized based on the reference risk function (i.e., $x_{Spec}$) can be deemed unsatisfactory when evaluated according to the true risk measure $\rho_{OCE}^{s}$.
+They underperform the optimal portfolios $x_{OCE}^{s}$ by an amount up to 33 basis points (i.e., 0.33 p.p.), which can be difficult to justify in terms of their alignment with the performances desired by the client.
+On the other hand, the portfolios optimized based on the imputed risk functions (i.e., $x_{IC}^{s}$) perform more closely to the optimal portfolios $x_{OCE}^{s}$ with less than 5 basis points' difference.
+Note that although by construction the imputed risk functions $\rho_{IC}^{s}$ guarantee the optimality of the portfolios $x_{OCE}^{s}$, minimizing $\rho_{IC}^{s}$ in the forward problem does not necessarily lead to the same optimal solution (i.e., $x_{IC}^{s}\neq x_{OCE}^{s}$).
+Even so, the benefit of incorporating the solution $x_{OCE}^{s}$ into the imputed risk function $\rho_{IC}^{s}$ is still clear when one considers the improvement of $x_{IC}^{s}$ over $x_{Spec}$ in terms of the true risk (i.e., $\rho_{OCE}^{s}$).
+It is expected also from our formulation of the inverse problem that the imputed risk function $\rho_{IC}^{s}$ should not differ too significantly from the spectral risk measure $\rho_{Spec}$.
+We can see that the results evaluated based on $\rho_{Spec}$ provide the evidence for that (i.e., that the portfolio $x_{IC}^{s}$ also performs more similarly to the optimal portfolio $x_{Spec}$ in this case than the portfolio $x_{OCE}^{s}$).
+This also confirms the effectiveness of the imputed risk functions $\rho_{IC}^{s}$ to take into account the information contained in the reference risk function $\rho_{Spec}$.
+Moreover, from Figure \ref{fig:box_in} we can further see that the improvements of $x_{IC}^{s}$ over $x_{Spec}$ (in terms of $\rho_{OCE}^s$) and $x_{OCE}^s$ (in terms of $\rho_{Spec}$) are also evident across all the statistics presented in the boxplots.
+The observation that the performances of $x_{IC}^s$ in fact dominate the performances of the others indicates a clear gain from employing an imputed risk function.